DenMurphy/scripts/README.md

 **runsilentbatch.vbs**
 ******************
-Silently call a .cmd or .bat file via a .vsb script located in the same directory using the Windows Script Host Run Method.
+Silently call a .cmd or .bat file via a .vbs script located in the same directory using the Windows Script Host Run Method.